-There are a number of technology solutions designed to help companies accelerate improvement initiatives and support business process improvement disciplines such as Lean and Six Sigma.
-It isn't surprising that software buyers can become confused or overwhelmed by all of the choices.
+There are several technology solutions designed to help companies accelerate improvement initiatives and support business process improvement disciplines such as Lean and Six Sigma.
+So it isn't surprising that software buyers can become confused or overwhelmed by all the choices.

 What is Project Portfolio Management Software?

 PPM software is designed to support the process of selecting large-scale projects and managing the organization's entire portfolio of projects as a whole.
 It is used to help project teams and managers analyze and manage large-scale projects.